hanneshapke/pyzillow/CONTRIBUTING.rst

 You can contribute in many ways:

-Types of Contributions
+Types of contributions
 ----------------------

-Report Bugs
+Report bugs
 ~~~~~~~~~~~

 Report bugs at https://github.com/hanneshapke/pyzillow/issues.